Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Vanderbilt and its opponents have scored at least 51.5 points just twice this year.
+- Vanderbilt has combined with its opponents to score more than 51 points just two times this year.

-- UConn's games have gone over 51.5 points in just one opportunity this season.
+- UConn and its opponents have combined to score more than 51 points in one game this season.

-- Saturday's over/under is 24.8 points higher than the combined 26.7 PPG average of the two teams.

-- The 78.4 points per game these two squads have surrendered to opponents this season are 26.9 more than the 51.5 over/under in this contest.
+- The two teams combine to score 26.7 points per game, 24.3 less than the over/under in this contest.

+- This contest's over/under is 27.4 points under the 78.4 these two squads combine to give up per game in 2021.

-- The Commodores and their opponents have scored an average of 51.7 points per game in 2021, 0.2 more than Saturday's total.
+- Commodores games this season feature an average total of 51.7 points, a number 0.7 points higher than Saturday's over/under.

+- In 2021, games involving the Huskies have averaged a total of 55.4 points, 4.4 more than the set over/under in this contest.

 Vanderbilt Stats and Trends